 User <-ssl-> Cloudflare <-ssl-> Your Server

-IMPORTANT: If you are using the option Full or Full (strict), cloudflare will require some time to issue a new certificate.
-I’m not 100% sure what happens behind the scenes, but in our case for the first 24 hours, our website was showing the scary “Your connection is not private” message in all browsers.
-During that time, the SSL settings in the cloudflare management screen were saying “Issuing new certificate” or something similar.
-It was eventually resolved automatically, but this is a very important factor if you’re migrating a live website.
+If you are using the option Full or Full (strict), Cloudflare will require some time to issue a new certificate.
+In our case, for the first 24 hours, our website was showing the scary “Your connection is not private” message in all browsers.
+During that time, the SSL settings in the Cloudflare management screen were saying “Issuing new certificate” or something similar.
+It was eventually resolved automatically, but this is a very important factor if you’re migrating a website in production.